-Fotofab specializes in producing your parts by whatever means necessary – chemical etching, stamping, forming, metal fabrication, electroforming, laser cutting, and wire EDM are all tools in our chest.
-The Fotofab process features a trio of fundamental Improvements over other manufacturers: reduced costs, faster speeds and higher precision parts.
-We do all of our manufacturing and source our materials in the United States, Chicago, IL to be precise.
+Fotofab’s chemical etching technology offers several benefits over traditional machining processes.
+Fotofab specializes in producing your parts by whatever means necessary – chemical etching, stamping, forming, metal fabrication, electroforming, and wire EDM to name a few.
+The Fotofab process features a trio of fundamental improvements over other manufacturers, including reduced costs, faster speeds, and higher precision parts.
+Also, we do all of our manufacturing and material sourcing in the United States.

-The affordable pricing, quick speed, and high precision of our photochemical etching process ensures that it is the quintessential method for both production and prototyping of metal parts.
+The affordable pricing, quick speed, and high precision of our photochemical etching process ensure that it is the quintessential method for both production and prototyping of metal parts.

 Photo tools are inexpensive

-The majority of phototools used in chemical etching are priced between $300 and $400.
+Pricing for the majority of phototools used in chemical etching is between $300 and $400.
 This is thousands of dollars less than the cost of using hard tools for etching equivalent metal parts.

-It typically takes less than a day, often less than an hour and that means that your custom, brand new parts can be ready to ship the same day you order them (with our optional expedited service), standard lead times are usually 5 days.
+Photochemical machining typically takes less than a day, often less than an hour, to complete so that your custom, brand new parts are ready to ship the same day.
+Standard lead times are 5-7 days from order date, with an optional expedited service available.

-Your Phototool is produced, stored and used in our in-house, Class 100,000, temperature and humidity controlled clean room.
-Your tool rarely leaves this environment so there are no variations in size, it remains consistent – as do we.
+Fotofab produces, stores, and uses the phototools in our in-house, temperature and humidity controlled clean room.
+The tools rarely leave this environment so there are no variations in size, and it remains consistent – as do we.

-How quickly do you need your parts?
+How quickly do you need your photo etched parts?
 Fotofab can deliver.
-We offer a menu of delivery Lead Times from which you can select.
-These delivery options may be selected just by including them on your purchase order or credit card order.
+Delivery options may be specified on your purchase order.